-Across the United States, about 36 million people will make improvements to their property this year.
+Across the United States, 36 million people will make improvements to their property this year.
 That’s more than a quarter of homeowners.
-Many of them will be considering roof repair and replacement.
+Many of them will be considering roof repair replacement.

-Read this article and you will learn about roof repair and replacement for your home.
+Read this article you will learn roof repair replacement for your home.

-Roof repair and replacement are two sides of the same coin.
-They’re both about extending the life of your house.
-You need to care for your roof because it stops water and the weather from attacking the fabric of your home.
+Roof repair replacement are two sides of the same coin.
+They’re both extending the life of your house.
+You need to care for your roof because it stops water the weather from attacking the fabric of your home.

-A well-maintained roof reduces heating and cooling costs.
-When thinking about the cost of roof repair and replacement keep in mind the energy and maintenance costs.
+A well-maintained roof reduces heating cooling costs.
+When thinking the cost of roof repair replacement keep in mind the energy maintenance costs.
 An investment in your roof may save you money in these other areas.

 Causes of Roof Damage

-Before we talk about roof repair and replacement.
+Before we talk roof repair replacement.
 We first need to understand the causes of roof damage.
 Here are the four main causes.

 1. Lack of Maintenance